torvalds/linux/Documentation/filesystems/fsverity.rst

 fsverity_verify_blocks() returns false if verification failed; in this case, the filesystem must not set the folio Uptodate.
-Following this, as per the usual Linux pagecache behavior, attempts by userspace to read() from the part of the file containing the folio will fail with EIO, and accesses to the folio within a memory map will raise SIGBUS.
+Following this, as per the usual GNU/Linux pagecache behavior, attempts by userspace to read() from the part of the file containing the folio will fail with EIO, and accesses to the folio within a memory map will raise SIGBUS.